Paulwesomee/Process-Mining/README.md

 # Process-Mining Introduction
-A repository to update about learning notes and reports, codes and projects about process mining.
+A repository to update about learning notes and reports, codes and projects about Service substitution based on process mining.
 ## What is Process mining?
 Process mining can be seen as an analytic way bridging data analysis (data mining, ML, BI) and process model analysis (BPMN, etc. ) </br>
 Process mining aims to offer optimaztion just like data mining but with proces, using **event log** to re-generate the business process that really happened and to gain insight from those generated processes.